sbresin/MavensMate-Atom/README.md

 **Note:** MavensMate for Atom is still very much in active development.
 By installing the plugin at this stage, you are a beta user.
 You may encounter unexpected behavior, bugs, and general weirdness.
 Please submit all bugs with specific steps to reproduce: https://github.com/joeferraro/MavensMate-Atom/issues.

+**Note for Windows Users:** MavensMate for Atom is currently not supported on Windows due to an open issue in Atom related to file system permissions. https://github.com/atom/atom/issues/5481

 ### Installation

 #### From Atom